Skip to Main Content

 A Sporting Chance: Achievements of African-Canadian Athletes by William Humber

-This short volume covers the history of Black athletes in Canada.
-Read up on individual sports and individual athletes while also learning about Canada’s overall attitude towards athletes of color from the early days of popular amateur and professional sports to the present.
+This short volume covers the history of Black athletes in Canada, conveying the culture surrounding sports and athletes of colour from the early days of popular amateur sports to the present professional landscape.

 View eBook